jbante/FM-LocationKit/README.md

 ### LocationDistance ( latitude1 ; longitude1 ; latitude2 ; longitude2 )

-The LocationDistance custom function calculates the distance along a straight line (great circle) path between two points on the surface of the Earth.
-The "Calculate Distance Between Locations" script can be used for the same result.
+The LocationDistance custom function calculates the distance along a straight line (geodesic) path between two points on the surface of the Earth.
+The "Calculate Distance and Direction Between Locations" script can be used for the same result.

+### LocationDistanceValues ( startLatitude ; startLongitude ; endLatitude ; endLongitude )

+The LocationDistanceValue custom function calculates the distance, start azimuth, and end azimuth along a straight line (geodesic) path between two points on the surface of the Earth.
+The "Calculate Distance and Direction Between Locations" script can be used for the same result.

 ## License

-Anyone may do anything with this software.
+Anyone may do anything with this software for any purpose.
 There is no warranty.